Get Organized with Cyber Security

 - Be aware and suspicious of interactions of any sort with unknown inquiries.
 That includes whether a bill has been paid or a purchase has been made.
 These inquiries can occur through email or phone.

 - Know that social media captures information about you.
-From the movie, The Social Dilemma, we know that social media uses information we share.
+From the movie, The Social Dilemma, we know that social media uses the information we share.
 Be alert to this while sharing your personal information online.

 - Be wary of emails from unknown sources.
 Never under any circumstances click on unfamiliar, unrequested links.